 How to defrost a refrigerator?

-The process of ice crystals, defrosting in the refrigerator is not an impossible task but requires patience.
+The process of ice crystals, and defrosting in the refrigerator is not an impossible task but requires patience.
 Yes, you have to wait for a bit so that, ice properly melts in your refrigerator.
 After knowing the variations of defrosting, here’s how you can defrost the freezer-

 Step 1: The initial step you have to take is unplugging and turning off the refrigerator.
 For convenience, if your refrigerator is mini and portable, then place it in your garage area.
 It will be easier to clean that way.